Our Founder, John Ruan

 An Early Innovator

-In 1997, for his contributions to the logistics industry, the American Trucking Associations' Ruan Transportation Center building was dedicated in Washington, D.C., honoring Mr. Ruan's more than 50 years of service to the transportation industry.
+Our founder has played a significant role in not only our company, but the transportation industry as a whole.
+In fact, in 1997, for his contributions to the industry, the American Trucking Associations' Ruan Transportation Center building was dedicated in Washington, D.C., honoring Mr. Ruan's more than 50 years of service to the transportation industry.

-As John Ruan saw his and his company's fortunes increase, his thoughts turned to how he could improve the world around him.
-He began first with his home city of Des Moines.
+John Ruan also cared about his community and the world around him.
 Rather than build a new corporate headquarters in the more spacious suburbs, he believed Des Moines could and should be a vibrant, thriving, professional city.
 So he built the 36-story Ruan Center office complex in the middle of downtown Des Moines, the tallest building in Iowa at the time.
 He brought the Marriott Hotel into the city and later erected Two Ruan Center.
 The result was the beginning of a downtown resurgence that continues to this day—and is championed by his son and daughter in law, John III and Janis Ruan.

+He was also dedicated to feeding the world.
 Mr. Ruan held the belief that if people around the world could simply get enough food to eat, they would have the opportunity to improve their lives.
-Another accomplished Iowan, Dr. Norman Borlaug, had been working toward this goal his entire career.
-The father of the Green Revolution, Dr. Borlaug dreamed of a Nobel Prize-level award for achievement in agriculture.
-When he could not persuade the Nobel Committee to add such a category, he started his own prize.
+Another accomplished Iowan, Dr. Norman Borlaug, had been working toward this goal his entire career, eventually creating the World Food Prize.
+Together, the two Iowans elevated this award to one of the most distinguished and important awards in agriculture.

 John Ruan passed away on February 14, 2010, at the age of 96.
 He instilled our company with a respect for hard work, for integrity and for our customers.
 He treated his team members like an extension of his own family.
 His example—whether it was his positive attitude or the thousand little kindnesses he performed—will continue to enrich our lives in the years to come.